Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 The UK Data Protection Act 2018 reinforces this requirement.
 Controllers must take reasonable steps to verify identity before acting on a request or releasing information to someone they don’t already know.

-Here's where it gets practical.
-The one-month deadline for responding to subject access requests doesn't start ticking until you receive either the information needed to clarify the request OR the information needed to confirm the requester's identity, whichever comes later.
+Here’s where it gets practical.
+The one-month deadline for responding to data access (subject access) requests under GDPR does not start ticking until you receive either the information needed to clarify the request OR the information needed to confirm the requester’s identity, whichever comes later.
+According to GDPR guidelines, the deadline only begins once sufficient information to verify the requester's identity has been received.

 This timing matters.
 Organizations sometimes panic about the clock and rush to fulfill requests without proper verification.
 Bad idea.
 The law explicitly gives you time to verify identity first.

-The Information Commissioner's Office (ICO) has been clear on this point.
-You must comply with a request within one month of receiving it, or within one month of receiving any requested information to confirm the requester's identity.
-The law recognizes that verification takes time.
+The Information Commissioner’s Office (ICO), as the supervisory authority, has been clear on this point.
+You must comply with a request within one month of receiving it, or within one month of receiving any requested information to confirm the requester’s identity.
+The supervisory authority provides guidance and enforces GDPR compliance, recognizing that verification takes time.

 But there’s a catch.
 You can’t use verification as a stalling tactic.
 The requirement is for “reasonable measures,” not perfect certainty.
 You can’t demand excessive documentation or create unnecessary hoops for requesters to jump through.